DS-100/textbook/notebooks/ch11/gradient_basics.md

 simple_minimize(mse, dataset, thetas)
 ```

 How did we know to examine the range between 12 and 18?
 We had to inspect the plot of the loss function manually and see that there was a minima in that range.
 This process becomes impractical as we add extra complexity to our models.
 In addition, we manually specified a step size of 0.1 in the code above.
-However, if the optimal value of $ \hat{\theta} $ were 12.043, our `simple_minimize` function would round to 12.00, the nearest multiple of 0.1.
+However, if the optimal value of $ \hat{\theta_0} $ were 12.043, our `simple_minimize` function would round to 12.00, the nearest multiple of 0.1.

 We can solve both of these issues at once by using a method called *gradient descent*.